Manitoba Music is the hub of Manitoba’s vibrant music community.

 Manitoba Music has representation with the following organizations:

-The Aboriginal Music Program (AMP) is designed to help Aboriginal people develop sustainable careers in Manitoba’s music industry.
+The Indigenous Music Development Program (IMDP) is designed to help First Nation, Metis, and Inuit people develop sustainable careers in Manitoba’s music industry.
 The program is a first for Canada’s music industry and was launched April 1, 2004.
-It utilizes the organization’s established networks, resources and services as a foundation with which to provide additional support and profile for Aboriginal music industry workers in Manitoba.
+It utilizes the organization’s established networks, resources and services as a foundation with which to provide additional support and profile for Indigenous music industry workers in Manitoba.

-The Aboriginal Music Program also maintains a dedicated website, aboriginalmusic.ca, which hosts artist and industry profiles, concert listings, artist and industry directory, and more.
+The Indigenous Music Development Program also maintains a dedicated website, indigenousmusic.ca, which hosts artist and industry profiles, concert listings, artist and industry directory, and more.

 Grow the Industry